rhyek/nestjs-practical-example/article/article.md

 ## Layered Architecture

-Sometimes called referred to as "Tiered Architecture", this pattern details a way for us to strictly identify aspects of our back-end applications that can be abstracted away with clear boundaries and are interrelated as a one-way chain of dependencies that ultimately satisfy user requests.
+Sometimes referred to as "Tiered Architecture", this pattern details a way for us to strictly identify aspects of our back-end applications that can be abstracted away with clear boundaries and are interrelated as a one-way chain of dependencies that ultimately satisfy user requests.
 This [article](https://dzone.com/articles/layered-architecture-is-good) provides a great run-down on the concept, but this is a good summary (ordered from high to low-level according to the **Dependency Inversion Principle**):
 |Layer |Description|
 |-------------|-|
 |Presentation |Deals with presenting the UI to the user.
 In most modern systems, this layer is handled by a separate application that consumes the API, such as our TODO app.|